1 in 11 adults are living with diabetes2

 IN THEIR OWN WORDS

-Discover real testimonials of patients with history of diabetic foot.
+Discover real testimonials of people with a history of diabetic foot.

-Fortunately, clinical studies have shown that foot ulcers can be prevented and successfully treated through more prevention, early identifications of patients at higher risk for foot ulceration and appropriate referral of patients presenting with a diabetic foot ulcer to specialised settings.
+Fortunately, clinical studies have shown that foot ulcers can be prevented and successfully treated through more prevention, early identification of people at higher risk for foot ulceration and appropriate referral by doctors of patients presenting with a diabetic foot ulcer to specialised settings.